|

 One of the highlights of the old town is the 12th-century St. Pierre cathedral.
 It is one of the most important landmarks in the city.

-It has a long history, having been founded in the 4th century as a Roman Catholic cathedral, but then converting to a Protestant church during the Reformation.
+The Cathedral has a long history.
+It was founded in the 4th century as a Roman Catholic cathedral, but then converted to a Protestant church during the Reformation.

-When you visit, just make sure you climb to the top of the towers: this is one of the best places to get breathtaking views over Geneva and the lake.
+You can also climb the 157 steps to the top of the towers.
+This is one of the best places to get breathtaking views over Geneva and the lake.

 The Jardin Anglais

+Pop into the Jardin Anglais (English Garden) when you’re in the old town.
 This is a beautiful 19th-century garden by the side of the lake with manicured lawns, fountains, sculptures, and pretty flower beds.
+If you’re walking from the station, it’s just on the other side of the Mont Blanc bridge.

 If you’re in the city around Christmas time, you can also pop into the garden to see the Christmas market.